juninmd/shazam-middleware/README.md

 [![Twitter](https://img.shields.io/twitter/url/https/github.com/juninmd/shazam-middleware.svg?style=social)](https://twitter.com/intent/tweet?text=Wow:&url=%5Bobject%20Object%5D)

 ## What is shazam?
-* Shazam it's a `express` middleware to print on console of your application.
-His difference is that it notify the slack channel when occurs errors without validation.
+* Shazam it's a `express` middleware to print on console of your application your requests.
+His difference is that it notify the slack channel when occurs errors.

 ## Requirements
 * [Node](https://nodejs.org/en/)